jsk-ros-pkg/jsk_3rdparty/century_ros/README.md

 Required Arguments:
-  port: Port connecting with USB-Serial troubleshooter (e.g., '/dev/ttyACM0') Optional Arguments: init_with_power_on (default "true"): Power on USB when driver of USB-Serial troubleshooter is initialized power_cycle_interval (default "1.0"): Interval [sec] in USB power cycle using USB-Serial troubleshooter power_cycle_service (default "~power_cycle"): Name of service for USB power cycle power_service (default "~power"): Name of service for USB power switching
+  port: Port connecting with USB-Serial troubleshooter (e.g., '/dev/ttyACM0') Optional Arguments: init_with_power_on (default "true"): Power on USB when driver of USB-Serial troubleshooter is initialized.
+This argument is valid only when init_with_power_set is true init_with_power_set (default "true"): Set power state of USB when driver of USB-Serial troubleshooter is initialized.
+Which state (ON or OFF) is set is defined by init_with_power_on power_cycle_interval (default "1.0"): Interval [sec] in USB power cycle using USB-Serial troubleshooter power_cycle_service (default "~power_cycle"): Name of service for USB power cycle power_service (default "~power"): Name of service for USB power switching